blacix/sw-version-manager/README.md

 - --output:
 creates output file containing the version string

-- --nocheck:
+- --check:
-turn off checking if the current version tag is on the current commit
+checks if the current version tag is on the current commit

 ## how to configure